We get it…we didn’t have a Territory day in 2020, and we want to celebrate it extra hard this year, along with most other Territorians.

-Keep Australia Beautiful is pleading and urging all Territorians to be responsible and bin their ‘Territory Day’ fireworks litter (spent fireworks cartridges, food and drinks containers, rubbish, etc) after Territory Day fireworks on Saturday night 1st July 2019.
+However, Keep Australia Beautiful is pleading and urging all Territorians to be responsible and bin their ‘Territory Day’ fireworks litter (spent fireworks cartridges, food and drinks containers, rubbish, etc) after Territory Day fireworks on 1st July 2021.

 Territory Day Firework litter left discarded on beaches, in our parks and on roadways is unsightly and poses a danger and risk to people, pets, wildlife and the environment (land, sea and air).
 Every year Councils respond and act quickly deploying personnel and clean-up crews picking up rubbish and spent firework cartridges irresponsibly left behind from the night before.

 Keep Australia Beautiful urges all Territorians to Do The Right Thing and bin all rubbish.
 ‘Bin it after you Bang it’ is the campaign for this year in an effort to reduce the negative fallout and impact from Territory Day events.
 Be responsible, respect country, and dispose of our Territory Day litter thoughtfully.

 Territory Day commemorations and Fireworks is about celebrating all good things Territorian and having fun, but once the fireworks have been safely exploded and cooled, it’s just a matter of disposing them responsibly and appropriately.

 Keep Australia Beautiful’s Top Tips to avoid a cracker of a litter problem:

 - After the firework has cooled, dispose of it in a bin (preferably with dosed in water).

 - Use ‘rubbish pick-up tongs’ or wear gloves when picking up firework litter.

 - Although firework cartridges can’t be recycled, most of their outer packaging could be recycled.

 - Keep pets indoors.